Facebook Pixel How to Avoid and Reduce Noise in Your Photos (A Practical Guide)

 Even with the best techniques, you’ll still end up with noise in your photos – at least on occasion.

-Here’s my recommended workflow using Lightroom Classic or Adobe Camera Raw (but note that you’ll be able to use very similar methods in other programs):
+Below, I share my recommended workflow, but as you follow along, note that you’ll be able to use very similar methods in other programs!

-Step 1: Open your image and view at 100 percent
+Step 1: Open your image and view it at 100 percent

 Start by opening your image in Lightroom or Photoshop.

 Note that RAW images opened in Photoshop will first go through Adobe Camera Raw, which is what you want.
-Also note that the controls in Adobe Camera Raw and in Lightroom are identical, so while the photos below are taken from ACR, the instructions are equally applicable to Lightroom users.
+Again, remember that the controls in Adobe Camera Raw and Lightroom are almost identical, so most of the instructions are applicable to both ACR and Lightroom users.

 how to reduce noise in your photos Adobe Camera Raw noise reduction